 The broader study area is located between the Dadia Forest National Park and the Filiouris Valley at the western end of Evros Prefecture.
 It is mainly covered by oak and beech forests with small groups of pine trees and crossed by the Diavolorema creek of Dereio.
 The central part and the north-east are dominated by partially forested areas with scattered old oak trees, mainly used by free grazing livestock.
 The traditional agricultural activities of the local inhabitants (e.g., nomadic livestock farming, small-scale agriculture) have played a vital role in the conservation of the ecosystems, maintaining sparse oak forests in part of the area.
 The mature oak trees that remain are used for pruning, i.e., collecting branches with leaves for goats to feed on in winter.
 Oak forests are also used for firewood production, while beech forests and pine reforestation are used for commercial timber.
 The area is important for breeding and migratory birds of prey and non-migratory species in the forests, scrublands and rural areas and is vital for the feeding and survival of Aegypius monachus.
-The whole project is located within the Important Bird Area of Greece (BIA) with code GR003 and within the Natura 2000 network area SPA GR1110010 and name 'Mountain Evros - Valley of Dereio'.
-Furthermore, the wider area of the project site is located on the border between Greece and Bulgaria (Eastern Rhodope).
+Gypaetus barbatus used to breed in the area.